With MangoShare, requesting client signatures is quick and simple

 We are all familiar with the old-fashioned way of requesting client signatures: Print.
 Sign.
 Scan.
 Repeat.
 After all of the hard work preparing the required forms, this seemingly simple process can lead to agonizing delays.

-With Mango’s eSignature services, you can get documents signed electronically by your clients at anytime and from anywhere.
-You just upload the document and it is delivered to your client to sign instantly.
+With Mango’s eSignature services, you can get documents signed electronically by your clients at any time and from anywhere.
+You just upload the document, and your electronic signature request is delivered to your client to sign instantly.

 Are electronic signatures legally binding?